lalgonzales/ai-assistance-guides/ai_assistant_guides/PLAN_STRUCTURE_GUIDE.md

 ---

+## Plan Closure

+All plans must be formally closed following these steps:
+- Ensure all checklist items are complete and validated.
+- Attach or link all evidence (logs, outputs, screenshots, etc.).
+- Summarize key learnings and decisions.
+- Archive the plan if it has long-term value, or delete if not needed (see archiving policy).
+- Remove all temporary/intermediate files unless needed for traceability.
+- If minor tasks remain, create a mini-plan and close the main one.
+- Reference the [PLAN_HANDOVER_TEMPLATE.md](./PLAN_HANDOVER_TEMPLATE.md) for closure instructions and required sections.

+This ensures every plan is auditable, recoverable, and easy to continue or review by any contributor.

+---

 ## Relationship to Other Templates
 - Use this guide together with `PLANNING_TASK_TEMPLATE.md` for new plans.
 - Reference `VALIDATION_LOG_TEMPLATE.md` for documenting validation results.
 - For error handling, use `ERROR_HANDLING_ENTRY_TEMPLATE.md` and link logs in your plan.
+- For critical/long-lived plans or when handover is likely, use [PLAN_HANDOVER_TEMPLATE.md](./PLAN_HANDOVER_TEMPLATE.md) to ensure robust continuity and recovery.

 ---